Healthdirect Free Australian health advice you can count on.

 • reduce inflammation

-Cortisol is also needed for the ‘fight or flight’ response, which is your healthy, natural response to perceived threats.
-The amount of cortisol produced is controlled by your body to ensure the balance is correct.
+Cortisol is also needed for your 'fight or flight' response, which is your healthy, natural response to perceived threats.

 What triggers the adrenal glands to produce cortisol?

 Cortisol production by your adrenal glands is regulated by your pituitary gland.
-This is a pea-sized gland at the base of your brain that is sometimes referred to as the ‘master gland’ because of its wide effects on your body.
+This is a pea-sized gland located at the base of your brain.

-When you wake up, exercise or face a stressful event, your pituitary gland reacts.
-It sends a signal to your adrenal glands to produce the right amount of cortisol.
+Your pituitary gland reacts to these events and sends a signal to your adrenal glands to produce the right amount of cortisol.

 What happens when you produce too much or little cortisol?

 Usually, your body produces the right amount of cortisol to keep you healthy.
-If you have a condition such as Cushing’s syndrome, your body produces too much cortisol.
-If you have a condition such as Addison’s disease, your body produces too little cortisol.
+If you have a condition called Cushing's syndrome, your body produces too much cortisol.
+If you have a condition called Addison's disease, your body produces too little cortisol.

-If you experience any of these symptoms, your doctor may suggest a blood test to measure your cortisol levels.
+If you have symptoms of cortisol imbalance, your doctor may suggest a blood test to measure your cortisol levels.
+Cortisol levels change throughout the day.
+Your doctor may take several measurements at different times.

 What are corticosteroid medicines?